PCOS And ADHD

 Nutrient deficiencies can cause unpleasant symptoms in anyone, but women with ADHD and PCOS may have specific problems maintaining the right levels of vitamins and nutrients.
 (Like omega-3 fatty acids and magnesium.)
 On top of that, cravings and impulse problems from PCOS and ADHD may mean you’re putting a lot of foods in your body that are hurting you rather than helping you.

 You can naturally reverse symptoms of PCOS with the right diet and supplements.
-As a nutritionist who specializes in PCOS, I recommend an anti-inflammatory gluten- and dairy-free diet.
+As a nutritionist who specializes in PCOS, I recommend an anti-inflammatory, gluten- and dairy-free diet.
 Since PCOS can worsen symptoms of ADHD, as you heal your PCOS, you’ll likely see improvements in your ADHD as well.
 For meal plans and support, download The Cysterhood App

 Stress